Danish027/Danish027/README.md

 ### Hi there 👋

 # 💫 About Me:
 Hello!
-My name is Mohammed Danish, and I'm currently a full stack development student with a passion for creating dynamic and responsive web applications.
+My name is Mohammed Danish, and I'm currently a full stack development student.

 # 💻 Tech Stack: